-Satisfaction with the way SGC runs things People from BAME backgrounds are consistently less likely than average to express satisfaction with the way SGC runs things.
-Agreement that the council provides value for money The younger and middle age groups are consistently less likely than average to agree that the council provides value for money.
+Agreement that the council provides value for money People from BAME backgrounds are consistently less likely than average to agree that the council provides value for money.
 Older people are consistently more likely than average to agree that the council provides value for money.
 Agreement that the council keeps you informed about services Younger people are consistently less likely than average to agree that the council keeps them informed about services.
-Agreement that the council keeps you informed about proposals for change Disabled people are consistently less likely than average to agree that the council keeps them informed about proposals for change.
+Agreement that the council keeps you informed about proposals for change People from BAME backgrounds are consistently more likely than average to agree that the council keeps them informed about proposals for change.
 Agree that SGC acts on the concerns of residents Older people are consistently more likely than average to agree that the council acts on the concerns of residents.
-The South Gloucestershire Area Younger people, disabled people and people from BAME backgrounds were most likely to state that the area has got worse over the last year.
-People aged 46-65 were more likely than average to state that the area has got better over the last year.
+The South Gloucestershire Area People aged up to 65 years were more likely than average to state that the area has got worse over the last year.